-While the majority of the BU Pre-Law Review (PLR) staff writers do plan to go on to law school, its secretary and copy editor, Ryan Knox (SAR’16), says that all readers, from legal scholars to people whose knowledge is based largely on reruns of Law & Order, will enjoy reading the magazine.
+While the majority of the BU Pre-Law Review (PLR) staff writers do plan to go on to law school, its secretary and copy editor, Ryan Knox (SAR’16), says that all readers, from legal scholars to people whose knowledge of the law is based largely on reruns of Law & Order, will enjoy reading the magazine.
 “The purpose of the publication is to foster awareness and provide commentary on major issues facing the law and the legal profession,” he says.
 “It makes this information accessible to the BU community as a whole.
 I firmly believe that everyone should have at least a basic understanding of the law and of the legal principles behind current social, political, and economic issues.
 The law is more than dusty old documents.
 It is living, breathing, and intended to help society.”

 Merissa Pico (COM’15), the publication’s editor-in-chief, explains that the variety of topics covered by staff writers not only makes the PLR more exciting to read, but helps to challenge misconceptions about what the law entails.
 “I think the magazine provides great insight into how many different fields of law there are,” she says.
 “The articles provide really in-depth coverage and help get rid of the myth that the law is only about criminals and murderers.
 The law is a diverse field, and it has an impact on our daily lives.”